This ramp pasta uses spaghettini, takes less than 10 minutes to make and screams spring is finally here!

 Ramps are so popular that in some US States and Quebec, it’s illegal to forage for them because they’re over picked by professional foragers.
 In Ontario there is a movement to be more responsible and not over pick.

-MUST READ: Our Spring Guide to Foraging Edible Plants
+MUST READ: Spring Guide to Foraging Edible Plants

 In fact, no one will tell you where to find them.
 You have to find them yourself in heavily wooded, damp areas.
-We are so fortunate that one of Dave’s good friends, who supplies our cider at Loka, also has private land where we are able to forage.
+I have been lucky over the years to know someone who has private land where no one actively forages.

-But it’s the most satisfying when we finally taste what we harvested.
-Ramps have such a delicate but powerful flavour and that first taste is so special, which is one of the reasons why we love ramp pasta.
+But it’s the most satisfying when I finally taste what I harvested.
+Ramps have such a delicate but powerful flavour and that first taste is so special, which is one of the reasons why I love ramp pasta.

 Cleaning Ramps Can Be Tedious

 The work doesn’t end in the forest.
 When you get home they must be thoroughly cleaned as mud loves to lurk.
-The leaves are delicate so we soak ours in water to remove the mud.
+The leaves are delicate it’s best to soak ramps in water to remove the mud.

 If you can’t make it out to a forest ramps are often available at farmers’ markets by either a forager or farmer’s also may be growing them.
 However, as they are in high demand it’s best to ask.
 Many times ramps are on the table and instead stowed away for those who know just how special they are.